MeteoSwiss/opendata/docs/general/status.md

 ## Release notes (Changelog)

-[Here](https://github.com/MeteoSwiss/opendata/blob/main/CHANGELOG.md) we keep you up to date about upcoming and released changes, such as:
+[Here](https://opendatadocs.meteoswiss.ch/changelog) we keep you up to date about upcoming and released changes of our Open Data service, such as:
 - 🚀 New Feature or Data,
 - 🐛 Bug Fix,
 - 🏃‍♀️ Performance,